-- Engine size (displacement) is the measurement used for the size of a petrol engine measured in cubic centimeters (cc).
+Engine size (displacement)is the measurement used for the size of a petrol engine measured in cubic centimetres (cc).
 The higher the number, the more power and the tougher jobs your chainsaw can tackle.

-- Bar length refers to the active cutting area and the largest size wood the saw will cut in a single pass.
-When determining the size you need remember the saw's actual safe cutting ability is twice the bar's length, eg. a saw with a 14" bar can cut through a 28" log.
-Tesco stocks 14", 16", 18" and 20" bar lengths.
-Although these are only two inch increments, each larger size brings increased weight and power.
+Bar length refers to the active cutting area and the largest size wood the saw will cut in a single pass.
+When determining the size you need remember the saw's actual safe cutting ability is twice the bar's length, e.g. a saw with a 14" bar can cut through a 28" log.
+Tesco stocks a variety of bar lengths.
+Each larger size brings increased weight and power.

 The weight of a chainsaw is very important.
 If you need a big displacement saw for one job, move to a smaller saw for lighter duty jobs as you will tire easy and sawing can become dangerous.

 A hard hat is recommended, and goggles will protect your eyes against flying splinters and chips.